pkulik0/core-kernel-versions/README.md

 ## Results

 The results are saved to `results.csv`.
-You can find a copy of my results in the releases section.
+You can find the artifacts of the weekly workflow runs in the [Releases](https://github.com/pkulik0/ubuntu-core-kernel-versions/releases) section.

 ## License